MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/Remove-MgSiteDrive.md

 # Remove-MgSiteDrive

 ## SYNOPSIS
-Delete navigation property drive for sites
+The default drive (document library) for this site.

 ## SYNTAX